What is a Subsidy?

 #1.
 Shortage of supply

 Though one of the advantages of subsidies is the greater supply of goods, a shortage of supply can also occur.
-It is because lowered prices can lead to a sudden rise in demand that many producers may find very hard to meet.
-Ultimately, it can lead to high demand, which causes an increase in prices.
+This is because lowered prices can lead to a sudden rise in demand that many producers may find very hard to meet.
+Ultimately, it can lead to very high demand that causes an increase in prices.

 #2.
 Difficulty in measuring success

-For obvious reasons, subsidies are effective, and they greatly help people in general.
-However, if the government were to make a report of its success in making subsidies, it would be a different story.
-It is because it is hard to quantify the success of subsidies, which makes it even harder to assess for its future implementation and modification.
+Subsidies are usually effective and helpful.
+However, if the government were to make a report of its success in using subsidies, it would be a different story.
+This is because it is hard to quantify the success of subsidies.

 #3.
 Higher taxes

 How will the government raise funds to use for subsidizing industries?
-Of course, by imposing higher.
-So, it is the people who provide the means to enable the government to subsidize industries that they are able to enjoy ultimately.
+Of course, by imposing higher taxes.
+So, it is the people who provide the means to enable the government to subsidize industries.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: